Fair Resource Allocation in Weakly Coupled Markov Decision Processes

 \textbf{Experiment 4 (Efficiency) \quad} In the GGF-LP model (\ref{ggf-mdp-d}), the number of constraints grows exponentially with the number of machines $N$ as $N^2 + S^N$, and the variables increase by $2N + (N+1) \cdot S^N$.
-Using the Count dual LP model (\ref{eq:count-dlp}) reduces the model size, but constraints still grow as $\binom{N+S-1}{S-1}$ and variables increase by $\binom{N+S-1}{S-1} \cdot A$.
-These growth patterns create computational challenges as problem size increases.
-Detailed time analysis for GGF-LP and Count dual LP models with $N$ from 2 to 7 is provided in Appendix \ref{appendix:solving-time}.
+Using the count dual LP model (\ref{eq:count-dlp}) reduces the model size, but constraints still grow as $\binom{N+S-1}{S-1}$ and variables increase by $\binom{N+S-1}{S-1} \cdot A$.
+These growth patterns create computational challenges as the problem size increases.
+A detailed time analysis for the GGF-LP and count dual LP models with $N$ from 2 to 7 is provided in Appendix \ref{appendix:solving-time}.
 In addition to the time per episode for a fixed ratio of 0.1 in Figure \ref{fig:combined}a, we analyze performance with a 0.5 ratio (Figure \ref{fig:combined}c) and varying machine proportions, keeping the number of machines fixed at 10.
 We evaluate CP-DRL over machine proportions from 0.1 to 0.9.
-The results show that time per episode increases linearly with machine count, while the training and evaluation times remain relatively stable.
+The results show that the time per episode increases linearly with the number of machines, while training and evaluation times remain relatively stable.
 This indicates that the sampling procedure for legal actions is the primary bottleneck.
 Meanwhile, the resource ratio has minimal impact on computing times.

-\section{Conclusion}
+\section{CONCLUSION}